twbs/bootstrap/site/content/docs/5.3/getting-started/download.md

 <script src="{{< param "cdn.js" >}}" integrity="{{< param "cdn.js_hash" >}}" crossorigin="anonymous"></script>
 ```

-{{< callout warning >}}
+### Alternative CDNs

-**Heads up!** We use and advise to use [jsDelivr](https://www.jsdelivr.com/) in our documentation.
-However, in some cases, like in some specific countries or environments, you might need to use other CDN providers, such as [cdnjs](https://cdnjs.com/) or [unpkg](https://unpkg.com/).
+We recommend [jsDelivr](https://www.jsdelivr.com/) and use it ourselves in our documentation.
+However, in some cases—like in some specific countries or environments—you may need to use other CDN providers like [cdnjs](https://cdnjs.com/) or [unpkg](https://unpkg.com/).

 You'll find the same files on these CDN providers, albeit with different URLs.

-While changing the URLs, you'll also need to update the `integrity` attribute.
+When changing the URLs, you'll also need to update the `integrity` attribute.
 Tools like [SRI Hash Generator](https://www.srihash.org/) can help you generate the correct values.

-Easier, this [cdnjs Bootstrap direct link](https://cdnjs.com/libraries/bootstrap) provides a ready-to-use HTML snippet for each version of Bootstrap where you can just copy and paste the script tag.
+With cdnjs, you can [use this direct Bootstrap package link](https://cdnjs.com/libraries/bootstrap) to copy and paste ready-to-use HTML snippets for each dist file from any version of Bootstrap.
-{{< /callout >}}

 ## Package managers